reactjs/react.dev/beta/src/content/learn/tic-tac-toe-tutorial.md

 }
 ```

-at this point you should see a empty tic-tac-toe board:
+At this point you should see a empty tic-tac-toe board:

 ![empty board](../images/tutorial/empty-board.png)

-and you code should look like this:
+And you code should look like this:

 <Sandpack>